 The same result follows when a person becomes the sole initial member of an LLC.
 It is not plausible that the person would lack any understanding or intention with regard to the LLC.
 That understanding or intention constitutes an "agreement of all the members, including a single member, concerning the limited liability company."
-See also Section 110(d) ("A sole member may make the operating agreement in any manner the member desires").

-The Committee may want to consider whether "concerning the limited liability company" is sufficient to indicate the all-encompassing scope of the operating agreement, or whether (perhaps paradoxically) more limiting phrasing might better connote broad scope.
+At its February, 2005 meeting, the Committee considered whether "concerning the limited liability company" is sufficient to indicate the all-encompassing scope of the operating agreement, or whether (perhaps paradoxically) more limiting phrasing might better connote broad scope.
 See the ULLCA and Delaware provisions below.
+Judge Lansing raised this issue, but there was no motion to amend the current definition.

-The Committee may also want to consider whether the all-encompassing scope of this definition means that any activity involving unanimous consent of the members comprises part of the operating agreement.
+The Committee is still considering whether the all-encompassing scope of this definition means that any activity involving unanimous consent of the members comprises part of the operating agreement.
 For example, if pursuant to an operating agreement, all the members consent to the redemption of one-half of the managing-member's transferable interest, does that action become part of the operating agreement?
 Moreover, does the answer to that conceptual question make any practical difference?